What is Medical Malpractice?

-Medical malpractice refers to the behavior of a health care provider that falls below the standard of care.
-The injured party must be able to prove in court that the health care provider breached his or her duty.
-In other words the medical provide did or failed to do something that violated his or her standard of care.
-The dispute usually involves what actually happened, what is the actual standard for this behavior, and whether the provider’s act or failure to act, was in violation of the standard of care.
+Medical malpractice refers to the behavior of a medical provider that falls below the standard of care.
+The injured party must be able to prove his or her case in court.
+The injured party must prove that the medical provider breached his or her duty.
+In other words, the medical provider did or failed to do something that violated the standard of care.
 This can be very complicated since the practice of medicine is complex.

 Do I need a lawyer in a medical malpractice case?

 Yes.
 You will need a lawyer to investigate the case, gather the needed documents, consult with medical experts, make a demand, negotiate a settlement or to file the case and present the evidence to the jury.

 You will need a medical malpractice attorney that can provide you a clear analysis of your case in clear, understandable language.
 Here are some of the common problems and issues involved in a medical malpractice case.

 The first issue in many medical malpractices cases is that of causation.
 Just because there is an adverse result from a procedure does not mean in a court of law that the Judge will assume that the bad result came from malpractice.
 The plaintiff must have sufficient evidence regarding causation to avoid summary judgment.
 If there is no evidence of causation, the defendant can move to have the case dismissed.
 So we must prove by evidence the doctor’s negligence and also that the act of negligence caused the injury.

 Unless the negligence is so apparent that a layperson can understand it, we must have expert testimony on the standard of care and the cause of the injury.
 An expert must testify based on what is probably true not what is possible.

 If I suffer an injury by a health care provider do I recovery damages automatically?